cycloidio/approval-resource/README.md

 ## Example Concourse Configuration

-The following example pipeline models acquiring, passing through, and releasing a lock based on the example git repository structure:
+The following example pipeline models: acquiring, passing through, and releasing a lock based on the example git repository structure:

 ```